-SEIKO has developed kinetic technology that generates electricity from movement caused by the wearers arm.
+SEIKO has developed kinetic technology that generates electricity from movement caused by the wearer's arm.
 The kinetic system is based on a rotor spinning at high speed.
 Each Seiko timepiece has a small capacitor storing an electrical current, which is released when the watch needs to be powered.
 The current is stored in an ESU electrical storage unit.
 This stores electricity that powers the watch when it's not on the wrist.
-Kinetic watches operate for 6 months if not worn at all.
+Kinetic watches operate for six months if not worn at all.

 SEIKO has introduced Kinetic Auto Relay watches that are devised to tell the precise time when they are not worn for up to four years.
 These watches come with a power save purpose that will instantly stop the hand movement approximately 72 hours after the watch has been taken off to conserve energy.
 The Kinetic Auto Relay watch also has a relay function that is activated by a slight swing motion and automatically returns the watch to present time, provided it's used within four years.